Company logo

 image not found

-This morning we visit Amber Fort, the former capital of the royal Jaipurs.
+Next, we will visit Amber Fort, the former capital of the royal Jaipurs.
 Few fail to be moved by the dramatic Rajput grandeur of this hilltop fortress-palace 11 km north of Jaipur.
 Set on the dry wrinkled Aravali Hills, and surrounded by fortified battlements, the palace straddles two sepia-hued tundra hills overlooking Maota Lake, and its sprawling crenellated walls lattice the surrounding hills.

-image not found Later, we proceed on a tour Of the City Palace & Observatory.
+After lunch, we will proceed on a tour Of the City Palace & Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthani and Mughal architecture.
 The palace lies in the heart of the city and occupies the whole central grid.
 The fortified wall has seven gates and was built for protection from invading armies and animals that lived in jungles, which surrounded the wall that time.
 Next, we visit the Solar Observatory - an astronomical treasure house, with solar device that give accurate predictions till date.

 We also visit the temple of Govind Dev Ji.
 It is one of the most sacred and famous tourist destinations in India.
 The temple is located in the City Palace complex, of Jaipur.
 The idol of Govind Dev Ji is strikingly beautiful for its complete resemblance with Lord Krishna, and the temple is placed between Chandra Mahal and Badal Mahal in the City Palace complex.
 Every day, various 'Aartis' and 'Prasad' or 'Bhogs' are offered at the temple, at seven different times.